The Coming of the Messiah

-Throughout both the Old and New Testaments, there are many references to the coming of the Messiah who will bring the Kingdom of God to earth and peace and prosperity to humanity.
+Throughout the biblical record, there are many references to the coming of the Messiah who will bring the Kingdom of God to earth and peace and prosperity to humanity.
 No student of the Bible will deny that the coming of the Messiah is one of its central themes.
 However, among student and scholar alike, there is much disagreement as to the timing of this great event.
 Historically and presently, the Jews are waiting for the Messiah's first arrival; most Christians await his second coming, and some anticipate a second and a third coming.

 The Messiah Came Once and Will Return

 Historical, civil, religious, and other ancient records confirm the authenticity of the biblical record.
 Historical writings are full of evidence of the existence of the people and places associated with the Bible and the Messiah.

 Writings of Justin Martyr, Tertullian, Eusebius, and other early church leaders mention Pontius Pilate who ruled Judea from A.D.
 26 to 36 and they make reference to his official reports to Emperor Tiberius of the trial and crucifixion of a Jew who many believed to be the Jewish Messiah.
 Tacitus, a Roman historian, mentions the one named Christ who Pontius Pilate condemned to death (Annals xv:44, written A.D.
 115-117).
 Even Jewish history confirms the life and death of Christ.

 Because it can be proven from historical records (including the biblical record)that the Messiah did come and fulfill the prophecies of his first coming, it is reasonable to believe what the Bible says about his future return.